 The fact is:

-In combination with innovative active ingredients, it enables effective yet gentle dental care for everyday use.
+In combination with innovative active ingredients, it enables effective and at the same time gentle dental care for everyday life.

 What is the difference between fluorine and fluoride?

 Fluorine is a toxic, highly reactive gas.
-Fluoride, on the other hand, is a stable chemical compound that is important in small amounts for dental health.
-This confusion often leads to uncertainty.
+Fluoride, on the other hand, is a stable chemical compound that is important for dental health in small quantities.
+It is precisely this confusion that often leads to uncertainty.

 Why is fluoride important for teeth?

-Fluoride supports the remineralisation of tooth enamel, increases the acid resistance of teeth, and helps prevent cavities.
+Fluoride supports the remineralization of tooth enamel, increases the acid resistance of teeth, and helps prevent cavities.
 It can also inhibit the acid production of bacteria.

 Is fluoride in toothpaste useful?